toralf/tinderbox/README.md

     whatsup.sh -o -l -p

 ###reported findings
-All findings are reported email to the user specified in the variable *mailto*.
+New findings are reported via email to the user specified in the variable of each *mailto*.
 Bugs can be filed using *bgo.sh*.

 ###manually bug hunting within an image
-1. stop an image
+1. stop image if running (or another to not run more than 10 chroots in parallel)
 2. chroot into it
 3. inspect/adapt files in */etc/portage/packages.*
 4. do your work
 5. exit
-6. start the image (if stopped before)
+6. start the stopped image

-###test a (long runnning) package
+###unattended test of a package/s
 Append the package list in the following way:

     cat <<<EOF >> <image name>/tmp/packages